elijahmontenegro/fullstack-atlaskit-jira-connected-web-starter/README.md

 ### Frontend
-Parcel v2 has some problems with Yarn so you would be advised to use NPM.
+Parcel v2 is in beta and has some problems with Yarn so you would be advised to use NPM.

 #### Launching the Frontend Server
 1. `npm run dev`